It is not uncommon for women to be diagnosed with back labor during the third trimester of pregnancy.

 - Sway, sit on a ball, or lean.
 Choose any gravity-friendly positions.

-This painful and very stressful condition can be managed with the proper knowledge.
-How do you know about back labor?
+This painful and very stressful condition can be managed with proper knowledge.
+Have you ever experienced back labor with your pregnancies?
 Please share this post if you have any pregnant friends.

 For more related posts read our other articles: